A Complete Guide to Running Hybrid Meetings

 • Flexible work environment — team members can still participate even if they are on a work trip or working from home.

-How to hold an effective hybrid meeting
+How to hold a successful hybrid meeting

 A hybrid meeting will have a similar structure to in-person or virtual meetings, but a hybrid meeting needs more organization and planning because you will need to make sure everyone, both online and in-office, can easily participate.

-Decide if you need a meeting or an asynchronous collaboration
+1. Decide if you need a meeting or an asynchronous collaboration

 The best meetings are the ones that are productive and important.
 Before you even start planning a meeting, figure out if the task you’re trying to tackle could be handled asynchronously.
 This is even more important for hybrid work environments because meetings take more effort.
 They need to be planned more carefully and require a lot of technological support.

-Create and share a meeting agenda
+2. Create and share the hybrid meeting agenda

 Hybrid meetings need clear agendas so that teams at home and in the office can prepare.
 Build an agenda or even a collaborative meeting template that outlines what will be addressed in your meeting.
 Review your planned activities to make sure that all attendees can actually participate in them.
 Avoid a physical sticky note board, for example, as that would exclude your remote participants (this also has the double issue of not lasting beyond the meeting, making it difficult to effectively use meeting feedback to plan next steps).